 Assistant Coach - Anthony Seibold

 Anthony is a former NRL and English Super League player who joins the Sea Eagles in 2016 as NRL Assistant Coach.
 He spent the past three seasons at the Melbourne Storm as the 2013 Holden Cup Head Coach, and in more recent seasons, as an assistant to Craig Bellamy.
 Anthony was Head Coach of the Mackay Cutters in the Intrust Super Qld Cup in 2011-12 and has also worked in the English Super League as an Assistant Coach.
 He is the current Junior Kangaroos Assistant Coach and Qld U18s Head Coach.

 Head of Physical Performance – Dan Ferris

-Dan previously worked as the Head Strength and Conditioning Coach for the Gold Coast Titans, and Head Trainer for the Country Rugby League team under Coach Trent Barrett.
+Dan is the new Head of Physical Performance, having previously worked as the Head Strength and Conditioning Coach for the Gold Coast Titans, and Head Trainer for the Country Rugby League team under Coach Trent Barrett.
 A Bond University graduate, Dan's major area of expertise is in all aspects of Elite Physical Performance Program Development, and Management in Professional Contact Sports Athletes.

 Head Trainer – Alex Ross